Records of prime ministers of the United Kingdom: Disability

 Harold Wilson is believed to have been aware he had early stage Alzheimer's disease when he resigned office in 1976, though he continued to serve as an MP until 1983.

 Prior to taking office, and while serving as an MP, Alec Douglas-Home was immobilised from 1940 to 1943 following an operation to treat spinal tuberculosis.

+In 2024 Boris Johnson stated he was autistic, it's unknown if he has had a formal diagnosis.